Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding: Method

 \subsection{Cross-Modal Alignment Encoder}

-Following previous methods~\cite{moon2023query,sun2024tr,li2024momentdiff}, we use the pre-trained VGG model~\cite{simonyan2014very}, CLIP~\cite{radford2021learning} and Slowfast model~\cite{feichtenhofer2019slowfast} to extract clip-level visual features $F_v \in \mathbb{R}^{L\times d_v}$, where $L$ represents the number of clips and $d_v$ is the dimension of the visual features.
-Furthermore, we utilize the pre-trained Glove model~\cite{pennington2014glove} and CLIP model to extract word-level textual features $F_t \in \mathbb{R}^{N\times d_t}$, where $N$ is the number of words and $d_t$ is the dimension of the textual features.
+Following previous methods~\cite{moon2023query,li2024momentdiff}, we use the pre-trained CLIP~\cite{radford2021learning} and Slowfast model~\cite{feichtenhofer2019slowfast} to extract clip-level visual features $F_v \in \mathbb{R}^{L\times d_v}$, where $L$ represents the number of clips and $d_v$ is the dimension of visual features.
+Furthermore, we utilize the CLIP model to extract word-level textual features $F_t \in \mathbb{R}^{N\times d_t}$, where $N$ is the number of words and $d_t$ is the dimension of textual features.

 Given the clip-level visual features $F_v$ and the word-level textual features $F_t$, they are first projected into the common multimodal space using multi-layer perceptrons (MLPs) to produce the corresponding features $\bar{F}_v \in \mathbb{R}^{L\times D}$ and $\bar{F}_t \in \mathbb{R}^{N\times D}$, where $D$ is the embedding dimension.
-As highlighted in previous work~\cite{li2021align}, aligning modalities before interaction could reduce the modal gap and obtain better modal representations.
-Therefore, we employ an alignment loss $\mathcal{L}_{\text{align}}$ to facilitate the alignment between videos and sentences by using their global representations.
+As highlighted in previous work~\cite{li2021align,sun2024tr}, aligning modalities before interaction could reduce the modal gap and obtain better modal representations.
+Therefore, we employ an alignment loss $\mathcal{L}_{\text{align}}$ to facilitate the alignment between videos and sentences.